AideenM12/Childs-Play-English-MS2/README.md

 ### Images

 * All images are presented in the center of the screen on all screen sizes.
-The images are not stretched on pixelated.
-Each new image slides on to the page from the left using animate.css animations and are the focal point of the page because they are a visual representation of the target language.
+The images are not stretched or pixelated.
+Each new image slides on to the page from the left using animate.css animations and is the focal point of the page because they are a visual representation of the target language.

 ### Buttons
 * The quiz buttons are presented on the landing page in an inline style directly beneath the image.
-They have been style using [hover.css](https://ianlunn.github.io/Hover) to create better UX and clearly indicate to the user what quiz they are choosing to select.
+They have been styled using [hover.css](https://ianlunn.github.io/Hover) to create better UX and clearly indicate to the user what quiz they are choosing to select.
 Once a button has been clicked the quiz is initiated.

 * The solutions buttons present the target language along with three other possible answers to choose from.
 Once clicked these buttons trigger an alert to indicate to the user if they have in fact selected the word which matches the above image presented.

 ### Alerts
 * [SweetAlert2](https://sweetalert2.github.io/) was used to create the alerts used in the quiz.
-If the user selects the correct corresponding solution to the image presented a green alert pop up is triggered to give feedback to the user that they have chosen the correct solution and the next question is presented when the user clicks the alert popup button.
-If the user's choice is incorrect then a similar red alert pop up is displayed to indicate that the solution is incorrect and the user must choose again.
-At the end of the quiz a blue alert pop-up is triggered and once its' button has been clicked the user is redirected to the home page.
+If the user selects the correct corresponding solution to the image presented, a green alert pop up is triggered to give feedback to the user that they have chosen the correct solution and the next question is presented when the user clicks the alert popup button.
+If the user's choice is incorrect, then a similar red alert pop up is displayed to indicate that the solution is incorrect and the user must choose again.
+At the end of the quiz a blue alert pop-up is triggered and once its button has been clicked the user is redirected to the home page.
 Each of these alerts has been animated using [animate.css](https://animate.style/).

 ### Score Counter
 * A score counter was created to indicate the user's progress and inform the user of the length of the quiz.
 This was designed to promote a sense of achievement and a more positive learning experience for the user.

 ### Contact/About Page
 * The information about the site is presented on a separate page to the home page because the site has been designed to minimise the language presented to the user outside of the target language.
-This page has been designed with parents of the target audience in mind but again, the language is minimal based on the assumption that English may not be the first language of the parent's of site users.
-The about section gives a brief overview of the site's primary function based on these assumptions.
+This page has been designed with parents of the target audience in mind but again, the language is minimal based on the assumption that English may not be the first language of the parents of the site user.
+The About section gives a brief overview of the site's primary function based on these assumptions.

 * The contact form has been created using [Bootstrap](https://getbootstrap.com/) and [EmailJS](https://www.emailjs.com/) to allow users to contact the site creator with any questions or suggestions that they may have.

 * Each field of the contact form has been marked as required to avoid the possibility of an error when trying to contact the owners of the site.

-* When the form has been correctly filled out and submitted and thank you message will be displayed above the form to allow the user to know that they have submitted the form correctly and the form then resets.
+* When the form has been correctly filled out and submitted and 'thank you' message will be displayed above the form to allow the user to know that they have submitted the form correctly and the form then resets.

 ### 404 Page.

 * A 404 Page has been created in order to deal with user errors in navigation or invalid search data in order to assist the user in returning to the home page.
-All navigation features are present on the 404 page as well as a button labelled home in order to easily redirect the user back to the relevant page.
+All navigation features are present on the 404 page as well as a button labelled 'home' in order to easily redirect the user back to the relevant page.

 ## Features left to implement

-During the creation of this site its potentially sprawling scope became evident.
-Features such as the score counter and the thank you message for the contact form were last minute additions in order to improve UX but other features could be implemented at a later date.
-Potential future features include but are not limited to :
+During the creation of this site, its potentially sprawling scope became evident.
+Features such as the score counter and the 'thank you' message for the contact form were last minute additions in order to improve UX but other features could be implemented at a later date.
+Potential future features include, but are not limited to :

 * A study page where the user can see the images and vocabulary presented together in order to study the target language before taking the quiz.